You are here

 The College strives to share and promote this ethos amongst Linacre students, as they have the greatest capacity to reduce waste, energy and water usage, and carbon emissions.
 Sustainable living practices can be most effectively fostered in Linacre accommodations, and as such the College hopes that Linacre students will develop and retain eco-friendly habits that they will carry with them through and after the duration of their studies at the University of Oxford.

 Linacre's CR Executive Team hosts an Environment Officer who is responsible for organising environmentally-oriented projects, ranging from energy, to building design, to recycling and more.
 Linacre College additionally employs two Green Students, one of which is responsible for the promotion of Behavioural Change and the other of which is involved in Technical Support.
 Brief student profiles of the Environment Officer and Green Students can be seen below.

 Linacre College also hosts a Green Society, which is a student group that facilitates sustainability-oriented events throughout the year and connects students to environmental events and opportunities in Oxford.
 Similarly, the College hosts an Allotment Society, a group which promotes environmental sustainability through the management of a garden space allotment on one of Linacre's off-site accommodations.

 Behavioural Change Green Student | Melis Karabulutoglu

 Melis, or Mel is a DPhil student in Oncology Department, investigating the effect of diet and metabolism on leukemia development following radiation exposure.
 She will be the first point of contact between students and the rest of the green team.
 She will run Linacre Green Society during 2018/2019 academic year and work closely with the Technical Green student and CR Environment Officer to integrate sustainable practices into everyday lifestyles, as well as organise some awareness-raising events – with fun twists, of course!
 Let's spread, inspire and engage for sustainable life.
 Together we can make better and be better!
-Be on the lookout for regular Linacre Green Society events, meetings and posters.
+Be on the lookout for Linacre Green Society events, meetings and posters.
 She can be contacted with any queries at email@example.com or firstname.lastname@example.org